Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

 In case the kernel is mixed, the generalization is also quite easy.
-Let us consider the mixed example, from the end of Subsection \ref{sec:recSCDec}.
-The only changes we have in the decoding algorithm, are for the pair of steps associated with the glued outer code $\mathcal{C}_{1,2}$.
-In step $3$ (the preparation step for this outer-code), we prepare $|F|^{2}$ input matrices ${\bf P}^{(b_1,b_2)}$, for $(b_1,b_2)\in F^2$.
-For this, we use the equivalent of equation (\ref{eq:genSCRule2}) for likelihoods (instead of llrs).
+Let us consider the mixed-kernels example, from the end of Subsection \ref{sec:recSCDec}.
+The only changes we have in the decoding algorithm, are for the pair of steps in Algorithm \ref{algo:SCLDecodingOuterCodeCr} associated with the glued outer-code $\mathcal{C}_{0,1}$.
+In step $3$ (the preparation step for this outer-code), we prepare $|F|^{2}$ input matrices ${\bf P}^{(b_1,b_2)}$, for all $(b_1,b_2)\in F^2$.
+In order to do this, we modify equations (\ref{eq:piCalcSCLGen}) and (\ref{eq:cosetDefintion}) replacing $b$ with the pair $(b_1,b_2)$, corresponding to $v_1$ and $v_2$ in (\ref{eq:cosetDefintion}).
 The decoder of $\mathcal{C}_{1,2}$ is supposed to return a list of estimations of the information words, their corresponding codewords and the model indicator vectors.
 These outputs and the temporary structures are re-organized, as is done in step $2\cdot r$ for the decoding algorithm of the homogenous kernel polar code.
-Note, however, that at the end of step $4$, there are three information words lists ${\bf U}^{(0)}$, ${\bf U}^{(1)}$ and ${\bf U}^{(2)}$ along with their corresponding three outer codewords lists.
-This is because we have decoded the glued outer code $\mathcal{C}_{1,2}$ simultaneously, which contributed ${\bf U}^{(1)}$, ${\bf U}^{(2)}$, ${\bf C}^{(1)}$ and ${\bf C}^{(2)}$ in the same decoding step.
+Note, however, that at the end of step $3$, there are three information words lists $\hat{\bf U}^{(0)}$, $\hat{\bf U}^{(1)}$ and $\hat{\bf U}^{(2)}$ along with their corresponding three outer-code codewords lists.
+This is because we have decoded $\mathcal{C}_{1,2}$'s glued symbols simultaneously, which resulted in retrieving $\hat{\bf U}^{(1)}$, $\hat{\bf U}^{(2)}$, $\hat{\bf X}^{(1)}$ and $\hat{\bf X}^{(2)}$ in a single decoding step.